 Having passed the meaningless milestone of “code complete” on my unsupervised thesis (I hope no one was under the impression that UR is my only plot to capture the world—ha!
-In fact, there is a completely separate technical track), and having discovered that the Sibyl can indeed read (at least, she can read the word “schoolhouse”), I feel entitled to take this Thursday off.
+In fact, there is a completely separate technical track), and having discovered that my daughter can indeed read (at least, she can read the word “schoolhouse”), I feel entitled to take this Thursday off.

 (UR recommends the Glenn Doman method for early reading.
 The Domans are definitely not quite right in the head, but their method definitely works.
 It was also applied to me as a small child in Winnipeg, and you see the result.)

 I do wish to note, however, that I’ve found the key to world peace.
 The key is 119–1830–0128–0886.
 No, this is not Peter Thiel’s account number at UBS.
 What is it?
 The answer, next week on UR.
 Or possibly the week after.